ac07/Parts_Of_Speech_Tagging/README.md

 Dataset used is based on Brown Corpus

--Assignment for CSCI-B551 (Prof. David Crandall)
+Assignment for CSCI-B551 (Prof. David Crandall)